Symptoms of a Bad Camshaft Position Sensor

 - You may notice poor engine performance including irregular acceleration, misfiring, hard starting, or surging.

-- On some car models a failed CMP sensor will prevent ignition spark, so that the engine won't start at all.
+- On some car models, a failed CMP sensor will prevent the ignition from making a spark, so that the engine won't start at all.

 Once your car's computer detects a CMP sensor failure, it will trigger the engine light and store a diagnostic trouble code (DTC) in its memory (see the table below for common camshaft position sensor trouble diagnostic codes).
 An intermittent or complete CMP sensor failure while on the road could be dangerous.